hattie913/Ying-Data-Science-Profile/README.md

 # Python Project 1
 # [Python Dashboard (Data Science MA705 Individual Final Project)](https://ma705covid19-project.herokuapp.com/)
-This repository contains files used in the MA705 dashboard project:
 "2021 Covid-19 Cases and Vaccinations in Most Populous States in the United States".

 The final dashboard is deployed on Heroku [here](https://ma705covid19-project.herokuapp.com/)